Glen Loftus: International representative rowing

-Loftus made his Australian representative debut with his West Australian team-mate Tom Atkins in the U23 lightweight coxless four who won gold at the 1996 World Rowing U23 Championships in Hazewinkel, Belgium.
+Loftus made his Australian representative debut with his West Australian team-mate Tom Atkinson in the U23 lightweight coxless four who won gold at the 1996 World Rowing U23 Championships in Hazewinkel, Belgium.
 The following year at the 1997 U23 World Championships in Milan, Loftus rowed to a silver medal in the lightweight double scull with Karl Parker from New South Wales.

 In 2000 Loftus made his first representative appearance in the senior Australian lightweight squad, competing at the World Rowing Cup III in the lightweight eight.
 Then at the 2000 World Rowing Championships in Zagreb he stroked the Australian lightweight eight to a bronze medal.
 The following year Loftus held his leadership role as stroke of both the men's lightweight eight and the coxless four.
 He competed in the four at World Rowing Cup IV that year in Munich, and for the 2001 World Championships in Lucerne he stroked the Australian coxless four to a ninth placing and the eight who finished sixth overall.

 In 2002 in a crew with the veteran Tasmanian lightweight Simon Burgess, Loftus stroked the coxless four at a World Rowing Cup in Munich and at the 2002 World Rowing Championships in Seville to a fourth placing.
 In 2003 Loftus kept his seat in the lightweight coxless four for the World Rowing Cup III in Lucerne, where the Australian finished in sixth place.
 For the 2003 World Rowing Championships in Milan, Loftus moved into the twoo seat and Tim O'Callaghan stroked the four.
 They missed the A final, winning the B final for an overall seventh placing.

 For the Athens Olympics 2004 Loftus was in the bow seat of Australian lightweight coxless four.
 He raced with Ben Cureton his longstanding West Australian partner with whom he'd won national titles and competed at World Championships, along with Simon Burgess and Anthony Edwards who were both making their third Olympic appearances.
 They qualified through to the final where the Danish favourites got away in the 1st 500m.
 Burgess at stroke brought the Australian four back into contention in the second and third 500 metres.
 However the Danes still had something in reserve in the rush home extending their lead to 1.4 seconds at the finish.
 Loftus and the Australians won the Olympic silver.